zhenjia2017/RDUKG/README.md

 Java environment with the JDK version 11 or later.

 ## Data
- - You need the Neo4j medical knowledge graph data file ("neo4j-community-3.5.11.zip") for deployment.
-You can download from [here](https://pan.baidu.com/s/1UWaQqnZHuUMbbqeYY8kZuQ).
+ - You need the MKG compressed file for deployment.
+We provide the MKG compressed file for deployment on Linux and Windows, respectively.
+You can choose one according to your requirements.
+ - The MKG for deployment on Linux is at [link](https://pan.baidu.com/s/1dZ9e5j_qLoLS392MwHNq2A), for deployment on Windows is at [link](https://pan.baidu.com/s/1k80W9DweCK9LBiGqQthSxg).
 The extraction code is:
     ```
    drkg
     ```
-   If you have any issue with downloading, please contact Zhen Jia via mail: zjia@swjtu.edu.cn.
+   If you have any issues with downloading dataset, please contact Zhen Jia via mail: zjia@swjtu.edu.cn.
--  Unzip the data and put it in the *folder* for your configuration.
+-  Unzip the data and put it in the */path/to/neo4j/* for your configuration.
 The total data size is around 2 GB.

 ## Deployment
+- Configure the Neo4j environment on Linux.

+     - Navigate to the Neo4j bin directory:
+       ```
+       cd /path/to/neo4j/bin
+       ```
+     - Start the Neo4j service:
+       ```
+       ./neo4j start
+       ```
+     - If the service successfully started, you will see the similar output:
+       ```
+        Active database: graph.db
+        Directories in use:
+          home:         /usr/local/neo4j/neo4j-community-3.5.11
+          config:       /usr/local/neo4j/neo4j-community-3.5.11/conf
+          logs:         /usr/local/neo4j/neo4j-community-3.5.11/logs
+          plugins:      /usr/local/neo4j/neo4j-community-3.5.11/plugins
+          import:       /usr/local/neo4j/neo4j-community-3.5.11/import
+          data:         /usr/local/neo4j/neo4j-community-3.5.11/data
+          certificates: /usr/local/neo4j/neo4j-community-3.5.11/certificates
+          run:          /usr/local/neo4j/neo4j-community-3.5.11/run
+        Starting Neo4j.
+        Started neo4j (pid 150).
+It is available at http://0.0.0.0:7474/
+        There may be a short delay until the server is ready.
+        See /usr/local/neo4j/neo4j-community-3.5.11/logs/neo4j.log for current status.
+       ```
+    - You can use the following command to confirm whether the service is running:
+      ```
+       ./neo4j status
+      ```
+    - You will see the similar output if the service is running:
+      ```
+      Neo4j is running at pid 150
+      ```
  - Configure the Neo4j environment on Windows.

     - This computer → Properties (R) → Advanced System Settings → Environment Variables